quii/learn-go-with-tests/databases.md

 FAIL    github.com/quii/learn-go-with-tests/databases/v1 [build failed]
 ```

-## Write enough code to make it pass
+## Write the minimal amount of code for the test to run and check the failing test output

 ```go
 // bookshelf-store.go